splexpe/FactionsPro/README.md

 * You can now: Forcefully remove someone's power, and balance with a simple command.

+* Aliases commands are now implemented and functionable! - Example, use /f make instead of /f create.

+* Code revamp.

+* Branches for different options!

 * And still updating as we speak!

 ## Faction Commands

 /f create <faction> - Create a faction.
+Alias: /f make

 /f delete <faction> - Delete a faction.
+Alias: /f disband

 /f invite <name> - Invite a player to your faction.
+Alias: /f inv

 /f accept - Accepts a leader's invitation to join your faction.
+Alias: /f yes

 /f deny - Denies a leader's invitation to join your faction.
+Alias: /f no

 /f who - Shows info about your faction.
+Alias: /f facinfo

 /f who <faction> - Shows other faction information.
+Alias: /f facinfo <faction>

 /f leave - Quit's a faction.
+Alias: /f quit

 /f kick <name> - Kicks a player from your faction.
+Alias: /f k

 /f balance - Shows your faction money.
+Alias: /f bal

 /f top money - Shows the top 10 Richest factions.